buaaliuming/Awesome-Resources-for-Scholarly-Big-Data/README.md

 Pick up scattered pearls———Tools, Resources, datasets and venues for scholarly big data

-Quit Start for the Mining of Scholarly Big Data
+Quick Start for the Mining of Scholarly Big Data

 # Tools
 ## Bibliographical Extraction